18F/API-Usability-Testing/pages/guide.md

 **Let the reviewer talk** - Let each reviewer speak without interruption for 30-45 minutes, or however long they can.
 Encourage them to talk out loud as they look around the API.
 Have them focus on the API landing page, documentation, and the individual API pages and code.

 **Write down the problems** - Look for problems that seriously prevent people from understanding or using your API.
 Also pay attention to problems discovered by more than one reviewer - there's a good chance that's a big issue.
-Here's a list (LINK HERE) of problems you might find.

 **Q+A** When the evaluator is done, and if you have time, ask thme follow up questions, what the main problems were, examples of good APIS, etc.